 Story Massage Training

-If you’d like to train in Story Massage then we offer in-house training sessions for your school or organisation.
-We also hold courses around the country.
+Are you feeling inspired by Lisa’s work at Ygol Y Deri?
+If you’d like to train in Story Massage we offer in-house training sessions for your school or organisation.
+We also hold courses around the country and an online course.
 More information here: Story Massage Training.